Small Business Human Resources Blog

-A study of survivors by The Commonwealth Fund in New York * found that 74% of employed battered women were harassed by their partner while they were at work.
+A study of domestic violence survivors by The Commonwealth Fund in New York * found that 74% of employed battered women were harassed by their partner while they were at work.
 Homicide was the second leading cause of death on the job for women in 2000**

 Under the Occupational Safety and Health Act (OSHA) of 1970, employers are responsible for providing a safe and healthy workplace for their employees.
 OSHA’s role is to promote the safety and health of America’s working men and women by setting and enforcing standards; providing training, outreach and education; establishing partnerships; and encouraging continual process improvement in workplace safety and health.